Taking a Deep Dive into the Music of John Mayer

 In the early aughts, an energetic singer-songwriter from Connecticut by the name of John Mayer crashed onto television screens with his off-kilter humour and unforgettable pop hooks.
 To many, he may be the ‘Your Body is a Wonderland’ guy.
-To others, he is the celebrity marred by controversy by tabloids over his romantic misadventures.
+To others, John Mayer is known as the celebrity marred by controversy by tabloids over his romantic misadventures.
 That is to say, all of this detracted from the fact that Mayer is, unquestionably, a musical powerhouse in his own right.
 In the twenty or so years of his career thus far, his body of work has displayed a depth of musicality unmatched by many of his contemporaries.
 Though no longer a perennial mainstay on the Top 40 charts, his presence can be felt in the new generation of superstars that he mentors (Shawn Mendes) and in quiet collaborations (Khalid).
 With new music being teased for the coming month and a full-length album this summer, we invite you to set aside a few minutes to get reacquainted with Mr. Mayer’s impressive discography.

 2001 to 2003: Room for Squares and Heavier Things